17 - 11 - 2019 / Your Story

 There was no news coverage about Scotland the entire time we lived there.
 A few things around the referendum - but basically we were deliberately kept in the dark.
 Watching Nicola Sturgeon performing - because things had to be fair - made me realise what was happening - that she was being de-platformed because she was so good at her job!

-Looking into the work of the state on the referendum, watching all the 'suits' descend on Scotland the week before the elections and then disappear the day after the vote... we were furious.
+Looking into the work of the state on the referendum, watching all the 'suits' descend on Scotland the week before the vote and then disappear the day after... we were furious.

 When fortune and misfortune collided, our path led us back home to Scotland - best move we've ever made.
 I cannot forsake my friends outwith Scotland, but we felt we'd properly 'come home' by joining the campaign for an independent Scotland.